-These downloadable files, in Excel spreadsheet format, contain historical ATO PAYG Withholding Tax rates data and HECS/HELP Repayment rates data - presented in a manner that allows the user to easily read the tables to determine Gross Wages from Net Wages amounts (a feature which is not present in the ATO's own publications).
+These downloadable files, in Excel spreadsheet format, contain historical ATO PAYG Withholding Tax rates and HECS/HELP Repayment rates for specific years, formatted to help you determine Gross Wages from Net Wages amounts (a feature which is not present in the ATO's own publications).

-There are two tables available for each financial year - one to be used in the case of weekly pay periods and the other for fortnightly pay periods.
+There are two tables available for each financial year: one to use if you were paid weekly, and for jobs with fortnightly pay periods.

 - Did you have a HECS/HELP debt at that time?

-If you had a HECS/HELP debt at the time BUT you did not notify the specific employer in question of that obligation, the employer will not have deducted extra tax for HECS/HELP.
-Employers are normally notified that the employee has a HECS/HELP debt via the TFN Declaration that is lodged at the commencement of employment.
-If the employee incurs the HECS/HELP debt AFTER commencing employment, the employer will not have been notified of that obligation unless you actually told them to update their records in this matter.
+(If you had a HECS/HELP debt at the time but you didn't notify your employer, they won't have deducted extra tax for HECS/HELP and you won't need to factor that in now.
+Double check though, if you can, because employers are normally notified that the employee has a HECS/HELP debt when your TFN Declaration is lodged at the commencement of employment; but if your HECS/HELP debt started after you started that job, then your employer will not have been notified unless you told them to update their records.)

-2) Once you have determined the basis that PAYG Withholding was applied, you will need to find the correct GREEN column for that basis and read down the column until you find your NET WAGES figure.
-(Please note that the set of green columns that are furthest to the right incorporate HECS/HELP repayments, whilst the left most set of green columns do not incorporate HECS/HELP repayments).
+2) Once you have determined the basis that PAYG Withholding was applied, you will need to find the corresponding green column.
+Read down that column until you find your net wages figure.
+(Please note that the set of green columns that are furthest to the right incorporate HECS/HELP repayments, whilst the far-left set of green columns do not incorporate HECS/HELP repayments).

-3) Once you have found your net wages figure, READ across that row from right to LEFT and read the figure for the WAGES BEFORE TAX column.
-This is the Gross Wages (before tax is deducted) figure that should have been reported to Centrelink at the time and upon which any reduction in your Centrelink payments are calculated.
+3) Once you have found your net wages figure, read across that row from right to left — find the figure in the wages before tax column.
+This is the Gross Wages figure (the amount before tax was taken out), and this is what should have been reported to Centrelink at the time, and it's the amount that would have been used to calculate any reduction in your Centrelink payments.
+That's your number.

 NOTE: There may be more than one Net Wages figure in the appropriate column that matches your net wages, and therefore more than one possible answer for Gross Wages.
 PAYG Withholding is levied on the nearest whole dollar amount by rounding down to the nearest whole dollar.
 Keep this in mind when deciding which figure is the most correct.

-These tables may assist you in compiling evidence to appeal a #NotMyDebt
+These tables may assist you in compiling evidence to appeal a robodebt #NotMyDebt